Tianye-Song/Tianye-Song.github.io/Tell_stories_with_data/Final_project_part1.md

 # Data
 [HappyDB](https://github.com/megagonlabs/HappyDB)
+I will clone the repository from github to download the data to local path and analyze the data with python.

 # Medium
 I will utilize shorthand for the presentaton, Tableau to prepare charts with data and python to analyze data for the final project.